Isaiah 51:11 “So the ransomed of the Lord shall return,

 Romans 14:10 “But why do you judge your brother?
 Or why do you show contempt for your brother?
 For we shall all stand before the judgment seat of Christ.”

-We will be held accountable for all that the Word of God has instructed in righteousness and truth.
+God’s people will be held accountable for all that God’s Word has instructed in righteousness and truth.
 Whether it is falsely judging one another or whether our works were of God or of the world , we will be held to the fire of God’s crucible.

 1 Corinthians 3:13 “each one’s work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one’s work, of what sort it is.”